Arackulele/GrimoraMod/README.md

 ### A card with Area of Effect Strike, Tri Strike, and Sniper sigils only allows 3 attacks

-- Believe it or not, this is how the vanilla game code for the `Sniper` ability is handled.
+- Believe it or not, this is how the vanilla game code for the `Sniper` sigil is handled.
 It doesn't base it off how many attacks you're doing, it hard codes to either 2 for `Split Strike` or 3 for `Tri Strike`.

 ### Current save file is already at the finale with Grimora